 This being said, some people who do not like the consistency of chia water do consume the seeds dry and just chase it down with lots of water.

-TIP 2: No you do not need to grind the chia seeds first.
+TIP 2: No you do not need to grind the chia seeds first, just throw in the whole chia seeds.

 Am I Going To Lose Weight If I Drink Chia Water?